Orsolya Szathmari

 If you are healthy, you can do your favorite sports.

-I personally like to do weight training three times a week.
+I personally like to do weight training three-four times a week.
 I also stretch regularly, 3-4 times a week.
 Being flexible is very beneficial and stretching is the tool to achieve and maintain flexibility.
 Additionally, I do about 1-1.5 h walk every day with my dog.
 During the weekend or when I have more time, these can turn into longer hikes including up-and downhill parts.
-Lucky me lives in Switzerland and it’s easy to do so here.
+Lucky me, I am living in Switzerland.

 If you don’t have the possibility to go to the gym during Christmas, make sure that you walk every day and do some stretching.